bboonstra/effortless/README.md

 Not only is storing, retrieving, and managing data is as simple is it can be, Effortless is also:

-### - Cross platform
+- ### Everywhere

     Effortless DBs work on any device supporting Python and DBs can be copied across devices.

-### - Safe
+- ### Safe

     All DB data is safe, lossless, local, and recoverable by default.

-### - Scaling
+- ### Scaling

     Our DBs have deep code support for batch functions.

-### - Clear
+- ### Clear

     We take pride in our documentation, so that learning takes minimal effort.

 - ### Broad

     All that's required to use Effortless is Python >= 3.9.

-### - Compact
+- ### Compact

     Our code is compact, both in package size, dependencies, and db size.

 [![Lines of Code](https://img.shields.io/github/languages/code-size/bboonstra/Effortless)](https://github.com/bboonstra/Effortless)
 [![Package Size](https://img.shields.io/github/repo-size/bboonstra/Effortless)](https://github.com/bboonstra/Effortless)